HunterR0se/Themis/README.md

 - Document filename
 - Answers to each question in the questions file

+A human-readable Markdown version is also created for easy viewing.

 ### Defense Materials

 1. **defense_strategy.md**: Comprehensive legal defense strategy